What is Fasching? Is it the Same as Karneval? How is it Celebrated in Germany?

 What is Fasching?
 And is it the same thing as Karneval?
-Karneval / Fasching / Fastnacht all refer to the pre-Lent season, also referred to as the Fifth Season, in German speaking countries.
-Think of this time as the German version of Mardi Gras!
-The celebrations date back hundreds of years, rooted in both Catholic and early-Germanic traditions.
+YES!
+Karneval / Fasching / Fastnacht all refer to the pre-Lent Season, the Fifth Season in German-speaking countries.
+Think of this time as the German version of Mardi Gras.
+The celebrations date back hundreds of years, rooted in Catholic and early Germanic traditions.
+It’s a time to let go of inhibitions and rules before the imposed restrictions of Lent kick in.
+During Karneval Season, you’ll see costumes and silly behavior.
+Narren (fools) take charge, and Princes and Princesses appear in fancy dresses.
+You can stuff yourself with filled Krapfen/Berliner!
+And there are funny hats.
+And as baffling as it may seem… there’s a reason for all of it.

 What is Fasching aka Karneval?